Therapy for Emotional Abuse in San diego, California

 • Regular criticism —targeted, systematic criticism designed to create shame, distort your self-perception, and magnify your insecurities.

 If this feels familiar, you don’t have to face it alone.
-Schedule a confidential consultation today — we’re here to support your healing.

 Emotional Abuse vs. Healthy Conflict